-Jennifer VonLintel jvonlintel@ncktc.edu (785) 623-6154 (Leave voice message)
+Jennifer Younger jyounger@ncktc.edu (785) 623-6158 (Leave voice message)

 I encourage you to store this contact in your phone.
-Email is the preferred method of contact.

-Please note: this is NOT a cell phone number.
-Please do not text this phone.
-You will need to call and leave a message, if I am away from my desk.
+Email is the preferred method of contact.Please note: this is NOT a cell phone number.
+Do not text this phone.
+You will need to call and leave a message.

-Exams/Quizzes
+Exams/Quiz

-Each Chapter will include a vocabulary quiz.
-These are timed, open book, and have 2 attempts.
-There will be an exam for each section, with a final exam at the end of the semester.
-These exams are timed, open book, and have only 1 attempt.
+Each chapter will include an exam/quiz.
+These are timed, open book and have two attempts.
 Be prepared to take each exam/quiz in one sitting.
-There is NOT a "Save for Later" option.
+There is not a "save for later" option.
 Exams open on Monday and close on Sunday each week.
 See Moodle for exact details.
 Exceptions are made at the instructor's discretion.